grottrup/grottrup.github.io/_posts/2018-09-15-Getting-WSL.md

 Windows Subsystem for Linux (WSL) enables using the Linux terminal within your Windows system.
 It is more light weight than running a virtual machine.
-It is terminal only, so it is not the right option if you want to run programme relying on a graphical user interface.
+It is terminal only, so it is not the right option if you want to run a programme relying on a graphical user interface.
 However, you can launch the VS Code editor using WSL.
 WSL is a great light weight Linux developer tool for Windows users.

 ## WSL installation